kelsiwilson/Ecommerce-sale-dashboard/README.md

 ## Recommendation Report
 1. Tailor marketing  strategies toward young customers with trendy products like S/w & Apps, outdoors & gardening, while older customers with toys & games and electronics.
-2. Improve customer satisfaction through better product description and post-purchase support to reduce returns
+2. Improve customer satisfaction through better product descriptions and post-purchase support to reduce product returns.
-3. Do discounts campaign and focus more on middle-income shoppers and introduce exclusive offers to high-income shoppers
+3. Do a discount campaign and focus more on middle-income shoppers, and introduce exclusive offers to high-income shoppers.
-4. Offer free shipping for high-valued and large quantities of products purchased
+4. Offer free shipping for high-value and also large quantities of products purchased by customers.
-5. Invest more in social media campaigns for visually appealing products to target more customers for better engagement
+5. Invest more in social media campaigns for visually appealing products to target more customers for better engagement.
-6. Include detailed clear quality descriptions for all products to minimize return rate.
+6. Include detailed, clear quality descriptions for all products to minimize return rate.